Noam2Stein/ggmath/README.md

 # gmath
-A fast, flexible, and generic, rust math-library for games and graphics.
+a **g**eneric-**g**ames-**math** crate which is flexible and heavily optimized.

-This library exists because the existing math-libraries had these missing features:
+This crate exists because the existing math-libraries had these missing features:

-* Generic-typing with maximum performance, proper traits and SIMD support.
+* generic types with SIMD support.
-* Support for both column-major and row-major matricies.
+* both column-major and row-major matricies.

 ## Features

+* the core of this crate contains vectors, matricies and quaternions. other data-types that are useful in game-development are optional features.

 ### Data-Types

-Vectors, matricies and quaternions are supported.

-Types:
-* Vectors:
-  * Vec2
-  * Vec3
-  * Vec3A (memory-aligned for SIMD)
-  * Vec4
+* Vectors: Vec2, Vec3, Vec4 - generic over T: Element.
-* Matricies:
-  * Mat3
-  * Mat3A
-  * Mat4
+* Matricies: Mat3, Mat4 - generic over T: Element.
-* Quat

-All of these types are generic over T: Element.
+* Quat - generic over T: Float.

 ### Traits

-the 'Element' trait represents types that can be stored inside the library's data types.
+the 'Element' trait represents types that can be stored inside the crate's data types.
-'Element' is implemented by: u8, u16, u32, u64, u128, usize, i8, i16, i32, i64, i128, isize, f32, f64 and bool.
+'Element' is implemented by the bool, uint, int and float types.

+each 'Element' has its own internal implementation of vector fns, for example: on supported platforms, the f32 'Element' uses SIMD vectors, and it's implementation of vector fns like addition and swizzle use swizzle to be more perforant.

-There are sub-traits of 'Element' which add more constraints over T and allow the data-types to implement more functions.
+'Element' has sub-traits which add more constraints over the type and allow data-types to implement more functions.

-Element sub-traits:
 * Num: Element.
 * SignedNum: Num.
 * UnsignedNum: Num.